 I tweeted and shared the article few times to social profiles so the post can get more traffic, was not able to share the content on the sites like Pinterest and Flipboard.

 The sponsored article has almost similar quality but is better than the previous advertiser.
-It was an acceptable to me thus I created an image for the sponsored post and promoted several times on social media.
+It was acceptable to me.
+Thus I created an image for the sponsored post and promoted several times on social media.

 A single image made the post much better than the previous.
 It got over 1K+ social shares and few comments.

 Yeah, it’s much more conversion than the previously posted sponsored post review.

 I understand many of you can’t afford to pay for premium image stock, but you can get images for free some sites.
 Many online tools are available for free and you just to write the title one time, it’s enough to get an awesome image for your blog post.